-The VMware Capacity Planner is a modern-day solution for analyzing the capacity requirements of large-scale virtual machine clusters effectively.
-Virtualization engineers in enterprises usually use this tool for analyzing their VMware disk storage and planning the capacity requirements of their VMware environments accordingly.
-It is especially suitable for data centers since these types of services require consistent control over the virtual machine’s capacity.
+The VMware Capacity Planner is a modern-day solution for effectively analyzing the capacity requirements of large-scale virtual machine clusters.
+Virtualization engineers in enterprises usually use this tool to analyze their VMware disk storage and plan the capacity requirements of their VMware environments accordingly.
+It is especially suitable for data centers since these services require consistent control over the virtual machine’s capacity.

 Features of VMware Capacity Planner